cchitsiang/awesome-stars/topics.md

 - [minamijoyo/tfupdate](https://github.com/minamijoyo/tfupdate) - Update version constraints in your Terraform / OpenTofu configurations
 - [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted platform for sharing and managing your most frequently used links.
 Easily create customizable, human-readable shortcuts to streamline your link management.
 - [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.
 - [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform / OpenTofu state migration tool for GitOps
 - [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - 🚃 A library for handling mediator patterns and simplified CQRS patterns within an event-driven architecture, inspired by csharp MediatR library.
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.